 Why did you decide to participate in the Noltic program?

 Serhii: I worked in the aviation industry for eight years, but had always been interested in switching to tech.
 I signed up for a course, drawn to the fact that Salesforce seemed suitable for beginners without a programming background.
-I liked the fact that there’s lots of free study materials on Trailhead, and clear progression paths that take you from basic admin skills to being a developer, which was my goal.
+I liked the fact that there are lots of free study materials on Trailhead, and clear progression paths that take you from basic admin skills to being a developer, which was my goal.

 Viktoria: I was just 17, and a fresher at Poltava Technical University studying Computer Science, when I was invited to an open lecture from one of Noltic’s Salesforce Certified Architects.
 The University partners with Noltic, and I was inspired to learn more about Salesforce and gain hands-on experience that would enrich my student life.
 I applied for the course and was accepted!